Ether-YiTseWu/Low-Resource-QR-Code-Reader/README.md

 # Low-Resource-QR-Code-Reader
- Upbeat Intern : QR Code Reader Optimization for Low Resource Embedded System
+Project Topic : QR Code Reader Optimization for Low Resource Embedded System
+Purpose : The purpose of the project is to develop a QR code reader with low memory usage and short execution time for a AR glass based on a low resource embedded system.
+The AR glass make people examine the decode result of a QR code.

-## Requirement
+## Environment Requirement
 ### The Final Program Version :
 - zxing-cpp : nu-book/zxing-cpp
 - libpng